IMDC/Webmoti-Employ/server/README.md

       "id" integer PRIMARY KEY GENERATED ALWAYS AS IDENTITY, "creator_id" varchar(128) NOT NULL,
+      "start_time" timestamp with time zone NOT NULL, "end_time" timestamp with time zone,
+      "is_instant" BOOLEAN NOT NULL DEFAULT false,
-      "start_time" timestamp with time zone NOT NULL, "end_time" timestamp with time zone NOT NULL, "session_id" uuid UNIQUE NOT NULL DEFAULT gen_random_uuid (), "created_at" timestamp with time zone NOT NULL DEFAULT now(), "updated_at" timestamp with time zone NOT NULL DEFAULT now()
+      "session_id" uuid UNIQUE NOT NULL DEFAULT gen_random_uuid (),
+      "created_at" timestamp with time zone NOT NULL DEFAULT now(), "updated_at" timestamp with time zone NOT NULL DEFAULT now()